 - An infamous 2006 Vampire Dragster crash very nearly killed Top Gear presenter Richard Hammond.
 In a slight subversion however, he had already done the required take successfully.
 It was revealed when they were watching the footage when he returned to the show that he was trying to set an official speed record (which requires running the vehicle in two opposing directions to get the average speed of each run), during which he crashed at 300mph.
 Had he been taller (something which he gets mocked for frequently on the show), he would have been decapitated.

 - More unsettlingly, the producers had originally planned to have James "Captain Slow" May do the bit with the Vampire Dragster, which almost certainly would have ended in tragedy, as May is taller than Hammond by a fair bit.

 - During the Breaking Bad episode "A Handful of Nothing", a sudden gust of wind blew the tarp off the RV, including the huge boulder weighing it down.
 It landed in the exact spot where Aaron Paul (who plays Jesse Pinkman) had been standing just a second before, after he picked the luckiest moment possible to ask the director if he could try saying his lines from another spot.

 - Diminutive British comic performer Charlie Drake ended one live half-hour show by being pulled through through a balsa wood bookcase.
 The panels were held together with light glue so that they would give way on impact.
-Unfortunately a stagehand, not realising that the door was meant for a stunt, thought the panels looked too flimsy and nailed them in place.
+Unfortunately a stagehand, not realising that the bookcase was meant for a stunt, thought the panels looked too flimsy and nailed them in place.
 As a result, instead of springing to his feet offstage and returning to deliver his Catch Phrase, Drake was knocked unconscious, and his fellow performers could be seen looking worried as the credits rolled.

 - Kristin Chenoweth was struck in the face by a falling light fixture on the set of The Good Wife, and suffered a concussion, skull fracture, broken nose, and neck injuries.
 If it had fallen directly on top of her head, she would have been killed or rendered vegetative.